Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 5. Compare the results with the golden values and print them out.

-6. When PS has completed processing, the memory space allocated by GMIO::malloc can be released by GMIO::free.
+6. When PS completes processing, GMIO::free can release the memory space allocated by GMIO::malloc.

   ```
   GMIO::free(sig_i_Array);